Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 View of the wooden trusses and blue metal beams of a gabled ceiling at Eunos MRT station in Singapore

-Eunos is a very local neighborhood, and they’ve tried to keep true to the area’s heritage in the MRT station design: the roof has been crafted to suggest a traditional Malay atap building.
+Eunos is a very local neighborhood, and they’ve tried to stay true to the area’s heritage in the MRT station design: the roof has been crafted to suggest a traditional Malay atap building.
 Just beyond lies a vast world of HDBs.

 View of two symmetrical HDB apartment blocks labeled 1 and 2 in Eunos, Singapore, with a central courtyard, parked vehicles, and additional residential blocks in the background